pallets/flask/docs/quickstart.rst

 /user/John%20Doe

 (This also uses the :meth:`~flask.Flask.test_request_context` method explained below.
-It basically tells flask to think we are handling a request even though we are not, we are in an interactive Python shell.
+It basically tells Flask to think we are handling a request even though we are not, we are in an interactive Python shell.
 Have a look at the explanation below. :ref:`context-locals`).